openfaas/faas/guide/deployment_swarm_arm.md

 Next use the CLI to create a new function skeleton:

 ```
-$ faas-cli new callme --lang node
+$ faas-cli new callme --lang node-armhf
  Folder: callme created.
    ___                   _____           ____
   / _ \ _ __   ___ _ __ |  ___|_ _  __ _/ ___|